Keyboard shortcuts

 boards

-Named boards, backgrounds, default board, max count, auto-create, pinned boards, and persistence.
+Named boards, backgrounds, default board, max count, auto-create, pan settings, badges, and persistence.

 board